npeschke/datascience-mobi.github.io/README.md

 * learn to **use tools to perform reproducible analysis**, like Markdown/Notebooks and GitHub
 * understand the **key steps in a large-scale data analysis**

+### In a nutshell...

+* choose your team and one project
+* prepare and present a 10 min. project proposal on **May, 12th**
+* work on your project during the whole term
+* meet your tutor every week
+* prepare a final report and make a final presentation in July

 ----------

 ## News